sameli/expense-droid/README.md

 * Sort transactions
 * Photo field for transactions (Add a "take photo" button to the edit activity)
 * Chart transactions based on type or date (weekly, monthly or yearly depending on the size of data)
+* Group view based on day, week, month and year

 ## TODO